kutata/Stare/README.md

 ### Description:

-a simple FILES WATCHER written in python.
+`stare` is a simple FILES WATCHER written in python. it can monitor your script change and automatically re-execute it.

 Inspiration from Petr Zemek -> [Restarting a Python Script Within Itself](https://blog.petrzemek.net/2014/03/23/restarting-a-python-script-within-itself/)